 No.1) Do you provide pre-finishes?

 As of 2010, we have returned to offering a range of penetrating finishes with the development of a non-solvent product called WoodRX.
-Following several years of our own field tests in every climate, this product alone meets our requirments for a pre-finish option.
+Following several years of our own field tests in every climate, this product alone meets our requirments for a finish option that surpasses all other exterior finishes on the market.
 Professionally sprayed and back-brushed by our talented and knowledgable Jorge Palacido and his crew.
 These options can be reviewed on the Pre-Finish Options page.

 The cedar is born with a genetetic code over a milleneum of cedar raised in a certain temperate climate of the Pacific Northwest.
 It is logged and milled within the same climatic region and shipped to the similar climate of Prowell shop in northern California, where it remains housed under a roof as inventory.
 Eventually it leaves the shop and is delivered or shipped to be installed and exposed to the full exposure of a regional climate that is often vastly different from what the cedar has always known in the Pacific Northwest.
 Consequently, during the first few weeks of this acclimation, the cedar breaths at a greater degree than before or after this initial exposure.
 As it expands and contracts, absorbing stains go along for the ride without consequence.
 Paints and any finishes that are not absorbing finishes tend to be less willing to stetch with the same pliability as the cedar and often, in a percentage of cases, will crack or bubble in protest.